- Experience the floe edge – also known as the “line of life”

 The vast expanses, seemingly-endless skies, and tranquillity of the Arctic, and our small group program allows for a serene and unhurried experience of the Arctic.
 Relax with the freedom to linger and watch or photograph the magnificent Arctic scenes around you or simply discover the beauty and wonder of the Arctic’s floe edge.

-After breakfast, an orientation from Parks Canada, meet your guides on the beach in preparation for your departure to our camp on Eclipse Sound.
-Travelling to our Arctic Safari Camp by qamutik (a traditional Inuit wooden sled with suspension or foam padded seats pulled behind a snowmobile), you will experience the exhilaration of gliding across the ice.
+Upon landing in Iqaluit, you will be required to leave the secure gated area of the airport terminal to reach the gate where you will continue your travel to Pond Inlet.
+After arriving in Pond Inlet, you will be welcomed by your Expedition Leader and transferred to Parks Canada for an orientation.
+Then meet your Inuit guides and travel to our Arctic Safari Camp by qamutik (a traditional Inuit wooden sled with suspension or foam padded seats pulled behind a snowmobile), where you will experience the exhilaration of gliding across the ice.
 The journey’s time will vary depending on ice conditions but will include tea and coffee stops.
 Our Arctic Safari Camp will be set up a few kilometres back from the floe edge.

 During the next few days, our excursions will include trips out to the floe edge to look for wildlife.
 Enjoy the mild spring weather and engage in a variety of activities at the floe edge.
 Snorkel and kayak amongst sea ice when conditions permit.